adarshmishra/applozic-xamarin-android/README.md

 #### STEP 1: Add DLLs as reference:

-- Add DLLs as refrences in .net assembalies present in lib-dll folder.
+- Add DLLs as references in .net assemblies present in lib-dll folder.

  Your Solution --> References --> Edit References --> .Net Assembly--> Browse and add all dlls from lib-dll folder.